agusrichard/agusrichard/README.md

 <code>I build backend systems and data pipelines that teams depend on — reliable, scalable, and built to last.
 Deep expertise in distributed architectures, cloud-native orchestration, and high-throughput data engineering.</code>

 </br>
-Do you have some interesting projects to share and open for collaboration?
-Let's collaborate and feel free to contact me.</br>
+Do you have any interesting projects to share, or are you open to collaboration?
+Let's collaborate, and feel free to contact me.</br>
 </br>

 - 🔭 I'm currently working on Python, ETL Pipelines, Airflow, Data Engineering, and AWS